 The way your brain works isn’t your enemy.
 If you could rewire your brain, then you’d be the richest person on this planet.
 It’s way easier to find a trick to work with your brains’ wiring rather than trying to change the wiring itself.
 And let’s face it, who has time to work on rewiring the brain?!?

-Trick#1: Don’t fight it.
+When fear thoughts show up, don’t fight it.
 When fear shows up, don’t panic and don’t try to avoid it.
 Tell yourself that it’s natural for your mind to find things to be afraid of and this doesn’t mean your crazy.
+Its normal, its natural.

-Trick #4 (the most important one): Follow one fear thought at a time right to the end.
+(This is the most important trick) Follow one fear thought at a time right to the end.
 Pick one fear thought and then ask yourself “if that’s true or it happens, then what?” and write some more.
 Ask yourself this question over and over again until you reach the end of the fear thought.
 Once you get there, think about the validity of this fear story – because now it’s not just a thought, it’s a story.
 What would you do if that were true?

-You will realize that some fear thoughts are just simply so crazy and out there that there’s such a minimal chance that it’ll happen that you can let them go.
-Some fear thoughts will stick and you’ll work to the end and find out that you’re capable and can handle it.
+Make a plan to resolve the fear you just wrote out.
+You will realize that some fear thoughts are just simply so crazy and out there that there’s such a minimal chance that it’ll happen and you can let them go.
+Some fear thoughts will stick and you’ll work to the end to find out that you’re capable and can handle it.
 You can then jump into problem-solving and put a plan in place for that fear story and then let it go because you have a plan of action.

 Want to hear more about this approach?
 Tune into my Facebook live on Thursday morning where I’ll dive a bit deeper into this model.